derekrodgers/vancouver-trees-dashboard/README.md

 The **Vancouver Trees Dashboard** is an interactive [R Shiny app](https://en.wikipedia.org/wiki/Shiny_(web_framework)) that has:

-- Filters for trees by neighbourhood, height category, species name, and common name.
+- Filters for trees by neighbourhood, height category, species name, and common name
-- A [live map](https://en.wikipedia.org/wiki/OpenStreetMap) that displays tree density, reactive to all filters.
+- A [live map](https://en.wikipedia.org/wiki/OpenStreetMap) that displays tree density, reactive to all filters
-- Reactive Google Street View, giving a visual perspective on any selected tree.
+- Reactive Google Street View, giving a visual perspective on any selected tree
-- A table of tree counts by species, searchable and sortable.
+- A table of tree counts by species, searchable and sortable
-- A heatmap table of tree height by neighbourhood.
+- A heatmap table of tree height by neighbourhood

 ## Dataset